sjbarag/brs/README.md

 ### So can I use this to watch TV without a Roku?

 Nope!
 Both projects, BRS and BRS-EMU, currently has no intention of emulating the Roku OS user interface, integrating with the Roku store, or emulating media content playback.
-Although the BRS-EMU project runs channels with user interface, but it will only support Draw 2D API components, see limitations section below for full details on what is out of scope.
+Although the BRS-EMU project runs channels with user interface, but it will only support 2D API components, see limitations section below for full details on what is out of scope.

 ## Technology and Compatibility